Ripening cherry tomatoes on a vine

 • Certain wild tomato relatives exhibit aggressive growth and adaptability.

-Despite these occurrences, tomatoes are somehow still not considered an invasive species compared to well-known invasive plants like wild-raspberry or lilac bushes.
+Despite these occurrences, tomatoes are not considered an invasive species compared to well-known invasive plants like wild-raspberry or lilac bushes.

 image of ripening tomatoes on the vine